FREE ONLINE ED ASSESSMENT. Start Here

 • Improved sleep quality.
 Regular exercise has been linked to better sleep quality and duration.
 Sufficient sleep is essential for maintaining a healthy libido and sexual function.
 By promoting restful sleep, exercise can indirectly contribute to improved sexual desire and performance.

-This is bad news for the “just tell me what to do” crowd — but it’s good news for those of us who want to chart our own path.
+Well, this isn’t necessarily prescriptive.
+This may come as frustrating news for the “just tell me what to do” crowd — but good news for those who want to chart their own path.

 Here’s a list of exercise types that have been associated with potential improvements in sex drive: